rcrowther/django-static_models/README.md

 #### Coax the server into using a different default type
 Browsers will not be able to read the files, they almost always use the extension, not the MIME type of the file.
-However...

-Coaxing the server into seeing files as a different type is not as difficult as it sounds.
+However, coaxing the server into seeing files as a different type is not as difficult as it sounds.
 It depends on your server.
 But if you can ask it to accept file types without an extension as MIME type 'text/html', you are up and running.

 As for delivery, there are another option.
-Many deployment servers would allow you to rewrite the file extension with an extension.
+Many deployment servers would allow you to rewrite the filename with an extension.
 Which is web-classic form, and guaranteed.

 ## Viewing files in development